 Your infrastructure team finds time to focus on more strategic initiatives.
 Optimal performance is ensured with organizational service levels.
 BaaS or DRaaS can be combined with IaaS, to form a complete solution.

 Managed Services: An Option to Further Simplify

 The pathway to a more hands-off management approach for your team is best taken gradually.
 Start with priorities first, and then mix and match different cloud services as additional options.
-All of the above services can be combined with Managed Services.
+All of the above services can be combined with Managed Services for IT.
 For example, if you want DRaaS located in the service provider’s facility, be sure there is an option for Management.
 Then patches, server updates and backups, for example, are included.

 Many organizations will start with backup or disaster recovery and then transition to infrastructure and managed services.
 This helps IT staff evolve to new business models gradually, taking on more responsibility with strategic business implementations while their time spent managing many of the routine tasks of the data center decreases.
 You have a team at the service provider who knows you and your environment and can offer advice and help when needed.
 This level of service is not the case with the large public cloud providers, but found in smaller, more agile providers where business is personal.

 When it comes to ensuring data availability, companies that focus on data management, not just data backup, have a true advantage.
 This strategy encompasses being prepared for when disaster strikes, but it can also include enabling the right infrastructure while minimizing the need for heavy IT involvement by their teams.
 Every company has to deal with the challenges of keeping data accessible and connected, but smart organizations are simplifying the process and gaining advantage from the new cloud services that technology has enabled.